The Perfect Snare Compression Settings

 snare compression

 The ratio knob is at the heart of every compressor.
 It essentially dictates how hard that compressor works, or how much gain reduction you want.
-I wrote on a post on the compressor ratio explained, so refer to that for more information.
+I wrote a tutorial on compressor ratio explained, so refer to that for more information.

 How much compression you want to apply to your snare will generally vary from genre to genre.
 A lower ratio is going to yield a more subtle effect, like just creating a bit more glue.
-A harder ratio will make the snare cut through more with more thickness.
+A harder ratio will bring out more of that sustain on the back end.

-Setting this ratio too high will make the snare sound out of place; I recommend setting it around 3 to 1 as a ratio, meaning every dB the signal goes over the threshold you set (explained below), it will reduce the output by 3 dB.
+I recommend setting your snare compression ratio to 6:1, meaning every dB the signal goes over the threshold you set, it will reduce the output by 6 dB.

 This typically gives my snares a bit more thickness, body, and presence in the mix without being too much.
 If you have a particular weak snare, you might need to go higher on your ratio.